hedonistrh/beautiful-jekyll/_posts/2018-07-09-Literature-Review-for-Speaker-Change-Detection.md

 - Fine tune parameters for each dataset.
 - For CALLHOME dataset, they tolerate errors less than 250 ms in locating segment boundaries.
 - Exclude overlapped speech.
+- In general, they observed that d-vector based systems outperform i-vector based systems.

+- They compare their result with state-of-art algorithms on CALLHOME dataset.

 ![alt text](https://docs.google.com/uc?id=1X1-cSylanhsYDKce1ThDj69kX2h_LiHt)

-- In general, they observed that d-vector based systems outperform i-vector based systems.

 [_Poster of the paper_](https://sigport.org/sites/default/files/docs/icassp2018_diarization_poster.pdf)